magnus-sesodia/2d_vortex_detection/README.md

 ### **Overview**

-This repository contains the models and code used for the paper: Authors, 2024 - "CNN-Based Vortex Detection in Atomic 2D Bose Gases in the Presence of a Phononic Background"
+This repository contains the models and code used for the paper: [Sesodia et al., 2024 "CNN-Based Vortex Detection in Atomic 2D Bose Gases in the Presence of a Phononic Background"](https://arxiv.org/abs/2410.13829)

 The code is provided in the form of three [Jupyter Notebooks](https://jupyter.org/) written in Python and using the machine-learning libraries [Tensorflow](https://www.tensorflow.org/) & [Keras](https://keras.io/)